nzewdie12/cloud-notes/02-linux-basics/commands.md

 -  '$Variable' -> tells the shell to subsititue the variable with the value

 - source [file] -> reads and executes the commands in the current sheell environemtn
   - ./[file] -> creates a new shell envoironment to run it
+- which [program] : checks if program is installed
+- {[command] } -> can be used to create a muli line command

+- sort -t: -k3 -n /etc/passwd | head -n 5
+  - '-t[field_seperatort]' -> indecates how to text in a line are seperated
+  - '-k[section]' -> which section to sort based off of
+  - -n -> sort numaricly instead of alphabeticlly
+- uniq -> removes duplicates
+  - uniq -c -> counts the number of occurences for each unique option
 ---